lgauthier1889/Integration-project/README.md

-# Integration Project
+## Integration Project

-Welcome to the **Integration Project**!
-This project involves a car sales program with loan calculation functionality.
+This project is a C++ application designed to calculate the loan functionalities of a car sales program.
+It helps users by giving them the calculations.

 ## Description
 This is the main application for a car sales program where users can calculate car payments, manage discounts, and apply loan details.
 The project includes functions for calculating taxes, fees, and the monthly payment for car loans.